 If we create spaces where rich discussions around inequality can be ignited through experiential lessons and facilitated interactions, then emotions of empathy and justice will be evoked in students who will be inspired to take action against the inequalities that exist in society.

 The one year club cycle is divided into four quarters, and each quarter features some pre-decided activities.
 The first three quarters deal with gender inequality, economic inequality, diversity and inclusion, and climate justice.
 The fourth quarter is designed to facilitate campaigns and fund raising activities to support initiatives that further the cause of equality.
-Each segment is designed as a mix of activities and discussions, as well as stimulating competitions and exercises.
+Each quarter is designed as a mix of activities and discussions, as well as stimulating competitions and exercises.

 To facilitate the work of the clubs, we support schools by providing a dedicated curriculum and toolkit, skill-based workshops, support for interactive sessions with experts and an overall framework of active citizenship to enhance students’ understanding and ability to create impact.